issue

 Many pet store puppies are sick

 Substandard breeding conditions often ‘produce’ puppies and kittens that are sick, psychologically or physically, but, from outside appearances, these animals may look healthy.
-Due to lack of State breeding and care standards in Minnesota, dogs, cats, puppies and kittens housed within unclean facilities are subjected to a wide variety of ailments.
+Dogs, cats, puppies and kittens housed within unclean facilities are subjected to a wide variety of ailments.
 As a way to cut costs, profit-driven breeders choose to limit or not pay for proper medications and veterinarian care.

 As a result of poor care, unhealthy puppies and kittens are sold directly to consumers through the Internet or classified ads or to brokers/dealers who sell them to pet stores throughout the United States.
 Diseases and ailments are spread between animals during transport and within stores.
 Ailments common to pet stores: Parvovirus, worms, mange, distemper, upper respiratory disease, diarrhea, giardia, ear infections, eye infections, and coccidia.